hoffmantim/Web_Dev_Curriculum/Unit 1 HTML/1-5_Personal_Site_Forms.md

 #### The Contact Me Form

+Open the `contact.html` file and add the HTML boilerplate.

 Your __Contact Me__ page should have an `<h1>` at the top that reads "Contact Me".
 Beneath that, you can include either a phone number or email in a `<p>` tag (if you include both, consider an unordered list instead).

 Under your contact info, create a `<form>`.
 Include a `<label>` and `<input>` for: